SAINT GEORGE ENGLAND

 the fourth century, is not technically named after the saint, but is a

 well-attested backward derivation of the English name.
-However, a
+However,

-French and English, date from the early Middle Ages, as written by
+or Georgia in French and English, date from the early Middle

-John Mandeville and Jacques de Vitry "because of their special
+Ages, as written by John Mandeville and Jacques de Vitry

-reverence for Saint George", but these accounts have been seen as
+"because of their special reverence for Saint George", but these

-folk etymology.
-Exactly 365 Orthodox churches in Georgia are named
+accounts have been seen as folk etymology.
+Exactly 365 Orthodox

-after Saint George according to the number of days in a year.
+the number of days in a year.
+According to myth, St. George was

-According to myth, St. George was cut into 365 pieces after he fell in
+cut into 365 pieces after he fell in battle and every single piece

-battle and every single piece was spread throughout the entire
+was spread throughout the entire country.
+According to another

-country.
-According to another myth, Saint George appeared in
+myth, Saint George appeared in person during the Battle of

-person during the Battle of Didgori to support the Georgian victory
+Didgori to support the Georgian victory over the Seldjuk army and

-over the Seldjuk army and the Georgian uprising against Persian rule.
+the Georgian uprising against Persian rule.
+Saint George is

-meaning as a symbol of national liberation.
+symbol of national liberation.

 Saint George is also one of the patron saints of the Mediterranean

 islands of Malta and Gozo.
-In a battle between the Maltese and the
+In a battle between the Maltese and

-Victoria where St. George's Basilica, Malta is dedicated to him, St
+the patron of Victoria where St. George's Basilica, Malta is

-George is the protector of the island Gozo.
+dedicated to him, St George is the protector of the island of Gozo.

-Devotions to Saint George in Portugal date back to the 12th century.
+Devotions to Saint George in Portugal date back to the 12th

-(1357–1433), Saint George became the patron saint of Portugal and the King ordered that the saint's image on the horse be carried in the Corpus Christi procession.
+the battle of Aljubarrota in 1385 to Saint George.
+During the reign of King John I (1357–1433), Saint George became the patron saint of Portugal and the King ordered that the saint's image on the horse be carried in the Corpus Christi procession.
 The flag of Saint George (white with red cross) was also carried by the Portuguese troops and hoisted in the fortresses, during the 15th century. " Portugal and Saint George " became the battle cry of the Portuguese troops, being still today the battle cry of the Portuguese Army, with simply "Saint George" being the battle cry of the Portuguese Navy.

 Saint George is the patron saint of Romania and a number of churches, towns, and geographical areas are dedicated to him, including city of Sfântu Gheorghe in Covasna County, and Sfântu Gheorghe branch of the river Danube.